1jour1vin

 Nose

-Ample and rich, notes of red berries (raspberry), followed by spicy nuances
+Full-bodied and rich, with notes of red berries (raspberry), followed by spicy undertones

-A rich attack of black cherry and redcurrant jelly, followed by an explosion of tangy flavors.
-A subtle combination of freshness and silkiness offering perfect balance and harmony.
+An indulgent burst of black cherry and redcurrant jelly, followed by an explosion of tangy flavors.
+A subtle blend of freshness and silkiness that offers perfect balance and harmony.

 Serve